About the Legal Service

 - pleadings and other documents submitted in court cases.

-The Legal Service also draws up certain other Commission documents, such as codification proposals or guidelines.
-See list of documents.
+The Legal Service also draws up certain other Commission documents, such as codification proposals or certain communications and guidelines.

 Openness and access to documents